Ph.D. Coursework and Research Overview

 A course providing the principles of kinetic data analysis as applied to problems in pharmaceutical chemistry.
 Topics include the setup and solution of rate equations related to chemical reactions; simplifications and approximations in complex equation systems; isotope, solvent and salt rate effects; and diffusion and activation controlled reactions.

 Graduate students are required to take one additional elective course in addition to the previously listed courses.
-This may be from the additional courses offered by the Department of Pharmaceutical Chemistry (see below) or it can be from any other department on campus with prior approval from the student's research advisor.
-Examples of additional courses offered by this Department are:
+This may be from an additional course offered by the Department of Pharmaceutical Chemistry (see below) or it can be from any other department on campus with prior approval from the student's research advisor and/or graduate director.

-2) PHCH 715 Drug Delivery (3 credits, offered every other fall semester, odd years)
+PHCH 715 Drug Delivery (3 credits, spring semesters)